 How to qualify for the latest tax refunds

-The hiccup for the IRS was that by the time Biden’s bill passed in mid-March, many people had already filed their 2020 taxes.
-If your income was under $150,000 last year, you collected unemployment and submitted your return relatively early, you may have overpaid your taxes — and qualified yourself for unexpected money back.
+By the time the president signed the bill in mid-March, many people had already filed and paid their taxes.
+If your income was below $150,000 last year and you collected unemployment, you may have overpaid your taxes — and find a surprise refund in your bank account or mailbox.

-If you've been hoping Congress will approve another stimulus check, that's looking very unlikely — so one of these refunds might be the next best thing.
+If you've been hoping Congress will approve another stimulus check, that's looking doubtful — so one of these refunds might be the next best thing.

 About 40 million Americans received unemployment payments in 2020, according to the Century Foundation.
-The average individual beneficiary got $14,000 — and $10,200 became tax-free, leaving only $3,800 that was taxable.
+The average individual beneficiary got $14,000 — and $10,200 has become tax-free, leaving only $3,800 that's taxable.

-So far, the IRS has issued more than 11.7 million tax refunds on 2020 unemployment benefits, for a total of more than $14.4 billion.
+Since May, the IRS says it has issued more than 8.7 million tax refunds on 2020 unemployment benefits, totaling more than $10 billion.

 What if you're not likely to get a refund?